FLP-FRT recombination: Creation of "phytosensors" or "sentinels" in Arabidopsis thaliana and Tobacco

 Phytosensors are genetically modified plants that can report the presence of biotic or abiotic contaminants.
-Obviously, the production of these engineered plants have great agricultural and laboratory promise.
+The production of these engineered plants have great agricultural and laboratory promise.
 However, creating an appropriate reporter vector has shown to be problematic. cis-regulatory elements play a major role in the transcriptional activation of genes in plants, and many are not well understood.
 Many phytosensors either under express their reporter genes or report false-positives due to synthetic promoters.
 The authors of Rao et al. (2010) utilized the FLP recombinase tool for the production of a highly efficient phytosensors.
 The authors used a heat shock promoter to induce the production of FLP while a FRT-flanked vector separated the CaMV 35S promoter from the beta-glucuronidase gene (GUS).
 When the plants were exposed to heat-shock, FLP-induction led to the excision of the FRT-flanked vector, effectively moving the GUS gene directly downstream of the CaMV 35S promoter.
 The activation of GUS led to the leaves of the plants to change from green to blue; thus, the phytosensor effectively reported stress to the model system!